 Trump’s new order maintained a 90-day ban on travel to the US by citizens of Iran, Syria, Libya, Yemen, Somalia and Sudan, but excluded Iraq and applied the restriction only to new visa applicants.
 It also removed an indefinite ban on Syrian refugees.

-Posted by GPD on March 16, 2017, With 641 Reads Filed under Government & Politics.
+Posted by GPD on March 16, 2017, With 644 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.